Grisshink/scrap/README.md

 - You can use `Ctrl` to take only one block and `Alt` to pick up its duplicate
 - Hold left mouse button to move around code space
 - Holding middle mouse button will do the same, except it works everywhere
-- Press `Space` to jump to chain in code base (Useful if you got lost in code base)
+- Press `Tab` to jump to chain in code base (Useful if you got lost in code base)
 - Press `F5` to run the project.
 Press `F6` to stop it.

 ## Screenshots